-Not only is Pigeon Forge less crowded during the wintertime, there's also so many magical things to experience during the winter season.
+Not only is Pigeon Forge less crowded during the wintertime, theres are also so many magical things to experience during the winter season.

 To help you get the most out of your winter adventure in the Smoky Mountains, we've made this guide with the top winter activities in Pigeon Forge, TN!